aburumman/tech_trends/README.md

 # tech_trends
-Built With Kubernetes and ArgoCD amongst others.
+Built With Kubernetes, ArgoCD and flask amongst others.